 The primary economic challenge facing the District is the increase in pension costs in the years to come.
-Pension costs are expected to double in the next five to seven years.
-Increased pension costs will be offset somewhat due to a lower overhead allocation from the City's General Fund.
+Pension costs are expected to double between FY 2017-18 and FY 2023-24.
+Increased pension costs may be offset somewhat due to a lower overhead allocation from the City's General Fund.

 The District's Wastewater treatment plant was constructed nearly 40 years ago and is in need of both upgrades and repairs.
-The plant will be upgraded beginning in FY17-18 with a project cost of over \$15M.
-The District has funded the upgrade project with a combination of grants (\$8.3M), loans (\$5M) and a contribution from the District (\$2.2M).
+A project to upgrade the plant began in FY18-19 with a project cost of over \$17.6M.
+The District has funded the upgrade project with a combination of grants (\$9.4M), loans (\$5M) and a contribution from the District (\$3.2M).
+Additionally, three sewer lift stations will be upgraded in FY 2019-20.